johnrscott/rv0/rv32i/design.md

 /// It manages/exposes the following control and status
 /// registers:
 ///
+/// mstatus: contains the mie, mpie and mpp bits
 /// mepc: return address after trap
 /// mcause: the cause of the trap
 /// mtvec: defines the location and type of trap
 /// handler vectors (this is hardcoded in this design)
 ///
 ///
+///
 module trap_ctrl(
 	clk, // clock for updating registers

+	input meie, // external interrupt source (from PLIC)

+	output trap, // set if any trap is detected output interrupt, // set if an interrupt is detected output exception, // set if an exception is raised

 	// Data memory read/write port
 	input [31:0] addr, // the read/write address bus